mollyim/mollysocket/INSTALL.md

 # Installation

+This file shows how to install and configure mollysocket on your system using a systemd service.
+If you are using the container, then only [App Configuration](#app-configuration) and [(Optional) More restrictive configuration](#optional-more-restrictive-configuration) will interest you.

 ## Install the binary with a dedicated user

 First of all, you need to install cargo on your system.